mcore1976/sim808gpstracker/README.md

 https://blog.podkalicki.com/how-to-compile-and-burn-the-code-to-avr-chip-on-linuxmacosxwindows/

 Some people do not like to use universal PCB and are having problems with soldering.
 You may use "Arduino Pro Mini" instead.
 There are two options for this board - 5V voltage and 3.3V voltage.
 Pay attention to it ehrn selecting the board so it could match SIM808 board TTL logic (3.3V - BK-808 or 5V like on other boards).
-To use "Arduino Pro Mini" you will have to connect USBASP programmer to appropriate pins on this board using : SCK (pin 13), MISO (pin 12), MOSI (pin 11), RESET (pin RST), pin VCC, pin GND - look at the board details here : https://www.theengineeringprojects.com/2018/06/introduction-to-arduino-pro-mini.html
+To use "Arduino Pro Mini" you will have to connect USBASP programmer from KANDA socket (look here : https://www.atnel.pl/download/blog/ISP_KANDA.jpg )  to appropriate pins of this board using : SCK (pin 13), MISO (pin 12), MOSI (pin 11), RESET (pin RST), pin VCC, pin GND - look at the board details here : https://www.theengineeringprojects.com/2018/06/introduction-to-arduino-pro-mini.html
 This GPS tracker solution is not based on ARDUINO FRAMEWORK (it does not use ARDUINO bootloader), it uses pure C code instead so USBASP programmer is still needed.

 In the code you have to put correct APN, USERNAME and PASSWORD of GPRS access from your Mobile Network Operator before compiling - replace word "internet" with correct words for your MNO :